mbagattini/daitarn/README.md

 ## Getting started

-1. Download the scaffold tarball for the version you want and extract it as the root of your repository.
+1. Download the version you want use, likely the most recent one.
 2. `git init` in the repository root.
 3. In `CLAUDE.md`, fill in the *Project mission* section and choose the mode (`Mode: pilot` or `Mode: auto`).
 4. Optionally fill the placeholders in `specs/project/core/` (conventions, glossary, governance overrides).